ShiiiivanshSingh/intro/README.md

 Here's every easter egg and how to trigger it:

-**hidden password box** (two ways in) click the heart in the footer 10 times click the "shivansh's works" title in the header 10 times
+**hidden password box** (two ways in) click the heart in the footer 10 times or click the "shivansh's works" title in the header 10 times

-once the box opens, type hint if stuck.
+once the box opens, now type whatever u want n type hint if stuck.

 **bunny easter egg** — click the theme toggle 10 times → bunny appears at the bottom → click it → secret message with a hint about the password box